 What they do

-They comprise: the Senior Master and nine Queen’s Bench Division masters; the Chief Master and five Chancery masters; and the Chief Registrar and five bankruptcy registrars.
+They comprise: the Senior Master and nine Queen’s Bench Division masters; the Chief Master and five Chancery masters.
 One of the Queen’s Bench Division masters is the Admiralty Registrar.

 The Senior Master is also the Prescribed Officer for Election Petitions, the Central Authority for all foreign judicial matters, the Prescribed Officer for election disputes, the designated person responsible for High Court enforcement officers and the Queen’s Remembrancer.
 The Queen’s Bench and Chancery masters and bankruptcy registrars deal with most of the day-to-day work arising within their areas of jurisdiction, and in certain circumstances may also try actions.
 The majority of cases do not reach a trial as they are disposed of by summary trial, mediation or negotiated settlement.

 The Insolvency and Companies Court Judges headed by the Chief, are specialist judges who deal with both personal and corporate insolvency and companies law.
 They are judges who are responsible for much of the work issued in the Insolvency and Companies List of the Business and Property Courts of England and Wales.